x

 Billy Huang

-Billy Huang, a 2021 MAP Fellow, is a social entrepreneur developing solutions to complex social problems.
+Billy Huang is a social entrepreneur developing solutions to complex social problems.
 He is interested in social determinants of health, particularly the intersection of housing and community health, and has engaged in both research and practice in these areas.
 Billy is the Director of Data Analytics and Impact at the Housing Collective, a Connecticut-based housing nonprofit, and the founder of Source Development Hub, a social impact-focused software and analysis group.
 He leads and consults for several groups on an ongoing basis including the New Haven Commission on Disabilities, the City of New Haven, and the Osteogenesis Imperfecta Foundation.
 Billy holds Bachelor degrees in biology and history from MIT and an MBA from the Yale School of Management.

 Proposal